CNA Classes are a Minimum of 75 Hours

 How long it takes to get your CNA license largely depends on your program and state.
-Although 75 hours are required, many courses may take up to 120 hours to complete full training.
-Depending on the type of program you choose and the type of facility you plan to pursue a career in, the training will be completed within 4-12 weeks.
+Although 75 hours are required, many courses may take up to 120 hours to complete full instruction Depending on the type of program you choose and the type of facility you plan to pursue a career in, instruction will be completed within 4-12 weeks.

 Steps to Become a CNA